CollectiveReview/collective-review/README.md

 - Each individual reviewing a small part or subset of a paper
 - Gradual validation of the paper through the aggregation of reviews.

 In this context, we propose the concept of 'push citation' as a foundation for collective review.
 We begin by defining push citation, followed by a description of its functionality.
-We subsequently examine the issues in a naive implementation of push citation and discuss improvements.
+We subsequently examine the issues in a naive implementation of push citation and discuss enhancements.
 Finally, we explore potential drawbacks and unsuitable conditions.

 see also: https://gnt.place